 - First party and third party cookies.
 First party cookies are placed by the site you visit, for instance, you get a first party cookie by cnn.com while visiting cnn.com.

 - Third-party cookies are placed by other sites.
 You get a cookie from amazon.com while visiting cnn.com.

 Third party cookies are almost always placed on your computer by advertisers or marketers interested in tracking your movement online, so nothing bad will happen if you block them.

 - Browser extensions and add-ons add extra functionality to your browser such as ad blocking or search bars.
 However, these add-ons pose a security risk, since they can open up windows into your PC which can be exploited to inject malware.

-Securing Internet Explorer
+Secure Browsing for Internet Explorer

 First, access the Tools icon in the top right corner and then go to “Safety”.
 Here you have the most useful shortcuts.

 A nifty trick is the InPrivate browsing, similar to Chrome’s browser Incognito mode.
 If you use InPrivate Browsing, data like passwords or search and page history will be deleted automatically when you close the tab.
 This will help you against prying eyes like coworkers sharing your PC, spouses trying to see what you’re planning to purchase and so on.
 It’s also useful if you use someone else’s PC and don’t want to affect their browsing history.

 To do this, right-select the Internet Explorer icon on the taskbar and pick Start InPrivate Browsing.